SharonLutz/SharonLutz.github.io/index.md

 University of Colorado, Anschutz Medical Campus<br>
 Email: sharon dot lutz @ ucdenver dot edu

-### Research Interests
+### Research
 My primary area of research is statistical genetics and genomics.
-My passion lies in determining and understanding the path from gene to disease.
-My work relates to areas like high-dimensional statistics, computational statistics, Bayesian hierarchical models, and mediation analysis & causal Inference.
+I am interested in determining and understanding the path from gene to disease.
+My work relates to areas like high-dimensional statistics, computational statistics, Bayesian hierarchical models, and mediation analysis & causal inference.

 ### Education
 PhD in Biostatistics, Harvard University: 2010<br>